Hours of Service Regulations

 - The FMCSA regs have an interesting definition of a trucker’s “workweek.”
 Truck drivers can lawfully work for 60 hours in a seven-day period or 70 hours in an eight-day period before being required to take 34 hours off to restart their “week.”
 Note that 34 hours equals less than a day and a half, giving truckers an unusual definition of a “weekend” as well.

 Given how long truck drivers can lawfully be on duty and behind the wheel, it might come as a shock to learn that truckers routinely ignore the regulations and work and drive even longer than is allowable.
 Drivers are required to log their driving time, but many have been known to falsify these records to evade detection at an inspection station or after a crash.
-A seasoned Atlanta truck accident attorney at the Durham Law Group will know how to determine whether drowsy driving or fatigue played a role in the crash, whether the HOS regulations or other safety regs were violated, and how to present this evidence to the insurance company or a jury so they realize the trucker’s negligence and liability to the accident victims.
+A seasoned Atlanta truck accident attorney at the Durham Law Group will know how to determine whether drowsy driving or fatigue played a role in the crash, whether the HOS regulations or other safety regulations were violated, and how to present this evidence to the insurance company or a jury so they realize the trucker’s negligence and liability to the accident victims.
 The trucking companies themselves may have played a role in actively pushing the driver to work past what is safe or meet unreasonable deadlines.
-Regardless of their role, motor carriers are responsible for the negligent actions of their employees and can be held liable in a drowsy driving truck accident.
+Regardless of their role, motor carriers are responsible for the negligent actions of their employees and can be held liable in a drowsy-driving truck accident.

 Help with Drowsy Truck Driver Accidents in Atlanta